Sefton (army horse): Early life

 Sefton was born in July 1963 in County Waterford, Ireland, as a cross between an Irish Draught mare and a local thoroughbred stallion (thought to have been called Honour's Choice).
 He was purchased as a two-year-old by local Michael Connors, who then took him as a four-year-old to the nearby Pallas Stud to be inspected by the Army Purchasing Commission on 1 June 1967, who chose him immediately, paying the then standard £275.

-He was then shipped via ferry from Dublin along with 25 other three-year-old and four-year-old horses destined for the King's Troop, Royal Horse Artillery and other parts of the Household Cavalry.
+He was then shipped via ferry from Dublin along with 25 other three-year-old and four-year-old horses destined for the King's Troop, Royal Horse Artillery and the Household Cavalry.
 Here, he was named Sefton after Lord Sefton, a former Household Cavalry officer, but was nicknamed 'Sharky' in the stable, due to his predilection for biting.

 In September 1967 he was moved to Wellington Barracks, London, and assigned to the Household Cavalry Mounted Regiment, where he was broken in by Trooper McGregor, taking a longer than average time to be broken, as he was not quick to submit to rider commands.
 He 'passed out' in June 1968 and had his regimental number 5/816 marked on his hind hooves.

 However, by the summer of 1969, Sefton had gained a reputation for being difficult, and for breaking ranks, fidgeting and napping.
 For these reasons, Sefton was sent with the Blues and Royals on deployment to Germany.
 He joined the Weser Vale Hunt, a bloodhound pack set up by Captain Bill Stringer, chasing volunteer runners.
 He quickly became the whipper-in's mount and excelled in this task, with a bold jump and fast pace.
 This made him very popular and, due to his nature, he was not given to recruits to learn on, but offered as a prize for the best recruits to ride.

 He was also competed in showjumping, and whilst on deployment between 1969 and 1974 won 1,434 Deutschmarks of prize money and was included in the army team competing for the British Army of the Rhine, as well as competing in (and winning) a point to point race.

 In 1975, there was an outbreak of strangles at Knightsbridge Barracks, leaving a shortage of large, black horses for ceremonial duties in London.
 At this time, Sefton had a suspect tendon, possibly due to being overridden, and was immediately chosen to return to England.
 Here he worked for the Household Cavalry for the next four years, performing guard duties, as well as appearing in Quadrilles, and tent pegging.
 He continued to showjump, including appearances at the Royal Tournament and other smaller shows, although from 1980 he was gradually retired from the sport as he reached the age of 18.